94 pages 3 hours read

 Kirsten survives the first year after the pandemic with help from her older brother, who later dies.
 After a few years on her own, Kirsten joins a group of musicians and actors known as the Traveling Symphony; they wander from town to town performing music and Shakespeare plays.
 As they travel, Kirsten scavenges for magazines with information about Arthur, whom she remembers fondly.
 She also carries with her a sci-fi comic series called Dr. Eleven that Arthur gave to her; the premise of the series symbolically parallels the survivors’ plight.
 Flashbacks show that it was written and drawn by Miranda Carroll, Arthur’s first wife.

 Unknown to the Symphony members, a girl slated to become the prophet’s next wife stows away in one of the caravans.
 The prophet and his men pursue the Symphony and capture several Symphony members, planning to use them as bargaining chips.
 The prophet catches up with Kirsten and several Symphony members near Severn City.
-Just as he is about to kill Kirsten, a boy in his group shoots him, then commits suicide.
+Just as he is about to kill Kirsten, a boy in his group shoots him, then dies by suicide.
 Kirsten and the others arrive at the Museum of Civilization, which is run by Clark Thompson, who was Arthur’s best friend.

 Interspersed with accounts of the Symphony’s journey are accounts of Arthur’s rise to fame, his relationship with Miranda, her creation of Dr. Eleven, and Arthur’s subsequent relationships, including his relationship with Elizabeth, his second wife, who gives birth to a son, Tyler.
 Following Arthur’s death, Clark, Elizabeth, and Tyler catch the same flight to Toronto for Arthur’s funeral, but the flight is redirected due to the outbreak.
 They land in Severn City, where they form a small community with other survivors.
 Clark founds the Museum of Civilization.
 Two years later, Elizabeth and Tyler leave with a religious cult.
 Years later, hearing the Symphony members’ accounts of the prophet, Clark recognizes him as Tyler.
 The novel closes as the Symphony heads south toward a set of electric lights that recently appeared on the horizon.